goliajp/gormx/README.md

 ```

 ### Defining Table Structures
-gormx provides gormx.Model and gormx.RelatedModel to help you define table structures.
+GormX provides gormx.Model and gormx.RelatedModel to help you define table structures.

 ```go
 type One struct {